Japanese Raspberry Strawberry

 The Japanese strawberry-raspberry is so named because of the false belief that it is a hybrid of the two.
 It is also called Tibetan raspberry because of its similarity to a species native to the Himalayan region.

-Free shipping on orders over €89 to the following countries: France, Germany, Belgium, the Netherlands, Luxembourg, Austria, and Italy.
+On orders over €89 to France, Germany, Belgium, the Netherlands, Luxembourg, Austria and Italy

 Rubus illecebrosus